kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Example: `batch.kubernetes.io/cronjob-scheduled-timestamp: "2016-05-19T03:00:00-07:00"`

-Used on: Jobs and Pods controlled by Jobs
+Used on: Jobs and Pods controlled by CronJobs

 This annotation is used to record the original (expected) creation timestamp for a Job, when that Job is part of a CronJob.